olexin-pro/telegram-invite-link-generator/README.md

 # Telegram invite link generator

-## Uses
+## Configuration

 At the first start, if there is no configuration file, it will be generated

-Specify in the configuration file:
+Specify in the configuration file `conf.json`:
-- Bot token: `Token`
+- `Token` Bot token
-- ID of the closed group where the bot is admin: `Group`
+- `Group` ID of the closed group where the bot is admin
-- Maximum number of entries per link: `MembersLimit`
+- `MembersLimit` Maximum number of entries per link
-- Number of requests per minute to the Telegram API: `RequestsPerMinute`
+- `RequestsPerMinute` Number of requests per minute to the Telegram API

 ```json
 {